 Obesity afflicts the health of greater than forty percent of adults in the United States and is closely associated with many of the most common chronic illnesses including hypertension, hyperlipidemia, heart disease, sleep apnea, stroke, type 2 diabetes and certain types of cancer.
 Despite this, very little is taught about weight management in medical school and residency training programs.
 In fact, training in Obesity Medicine has been virtually non-existent until recently, and as a result there have been very few physicians available to provide specialized care.
 Primary care physicians typically report multiple barriers to delivering quality weight management counseling to their patients, frequently citing inadequate training in this area.

-Our year-long Obesity Medicine fellowship provides dedicated weight management training under the guidance of multiple distinguished experts in the field of Obesity Medicine at Weill Cornell’s Comprehensive Weight Control Center.
+Our year-long Obesity Medicine fellowship fulfills standards set forth by the American Board of Obesity Medicine and the Obesity Medicine Fellowship Council, and provides dedicated weight management training under the guidance of multiple distinguished experts in the field of Obesity Medicine at Weill Cornell’s Comprehensive Weight Control Center.
 Chief among those physicians is Dr. Louis Aronne, a world-renowned expert in the medical management of obesity.
 Our center has established state-of-the-art diagnostic and treatment protocols to address the broad spectrum of patients that travel from far and wide to receive this unparalleled care.
 Fellows will be well prepared to sit for the American Board of Obesity Medicine examination by the end of the fellowship year, and will become comfortable addressing a wide range of cardiometabolic cases.
 Our goal is to educate and train future leaders in the field, and we provide ample opportunities for clinical research.
-Fellows will also have the opportunity to attend and contribute to national meetings.
+Fellows will also have the opportunity to attend and contribute to local, regional, or national meetings.